vk4bay/esp-idf/docs/en/api-guides/file-system-considerations.rst

 ESP-IDF also provides the NVS Library API for simple data storage use cases, using keys to access associated values.
 While it is not a full-featured file system, it is a good choice for storing configuration data, calibration data, and similar information.
 For more details, see the :ref:`NVS Library <nvs-fs-section>` section.

-The most significant properties and features of above-mentioned file systems are summarized in the following table:
+The most significant properties and features of above-mentioned file systems are summarised in the following table:

 .. list-table::
     :widths: 20 40 40 40